mjbieren/GTVO/README.md

 **GTVO** is a C++ tool developed to match and organize **TPM values** across orthogroups (HOGs) derived from the PhyloRSeq++ pipeline.
 It correlates processed protein names, transcript expression (TPM) values, and orthogroup structure from **OrthoFinder** and **Phylopypruner** outputs.

-This tool was developed for the *Coleochaetophyceae* phylogenomics project and is useful for gene expression summarization across orthogroups, with special consideration for renamed proteins and taxonomic structure.
+This tool was developed for the Coleochaetophyceae phylogenomics project and helps summarize gene expression across orthogroups, with special consideration for renamed proteins and taxonomic structure.

 ---